nitin-motiani/jlisp/src/Plans.md

 12. To handle nil/empty list, the simplest solution seems to be that in procedure evaluation, just return empty list when that is evaluated.
 I am not a fan of that though.

 13. Should try to move type specific native functions to the classes specific to that.
+Probably in V3

 Out of scope :-